rikhuijzer/blog/about.md

 image = "/assets/about/output/basic-plot.svg"
 +++

-PhD student at the Faculty of Behavioural and Social Sciences, University of Groningen;
+PhD student at the University of Groningen;
 ~~~
 <a href="mailto:t.h.huijzer@rug.nl">t.h.huijzer@rug.nl</a>.
 ~~~